 The guidelines outline all aspects of the car's condition including windows, windscreens and lights, interior upholstery, exterior paintwork, wheels, tyres and trim.
 This is in addition to mechanical condition, documentation and equipment (including keys).

-Please use the BVRLA Fair Wear and Tear guide for advice on how to best maintain your lease vehicle.
+Please use the BVRLA Fair Wear and Tear guide for advice on how to best maintain your lease car.
 As well as learning what, if any, damage you will be charged for at the end of your lease if returned without repair.

-There are multiple variants of the BVRLA Fair Wear and Tear Guide to reflect the different vehicle lease types they regulate.
+There are multiple variants of the BVRLA Fair Wear and Tear Guide to reflect the different car lease types they regulate.
 Please see the BVRLA Fair Wear and Tear guides for cars and vans below.